amir0ff/reactjs-use-form/packages/main/README.md

 #### Reactive form management and input field validation hook

-> Provide it with a [form model](#steps), flag input fields as required or add a value validation function with custom error messages.
-It validates the inputs as the user types, when there are no errors the form gets enabled for submission.
-On form submission, it triggers a callback function the user provides.
+> Create a [form model](#steps), flag input fields as required or add a value validation function with custom error messages. useForm will validate the inputs as the user types, when there are no errors the form gets enabled for submission.
+On form submission, it executes a callback function the user provides.

 ##### Requirements: